ember-learn/ember-blog/source/2019-09-13-the-ember-times-issue-115.md

 In a recent [tweet](https://twitter.com/lenoraporter_/status/1170145563549061122), Senior Product Designer [Lenora Porter (@lenoraporter_)](https://twitter.com/lenoraporter_) shared a [video](https://www.instagram.com/tv/B2CCM60AOZG/?igshid=12ivaiobj1y8h) to pitch the **most interesting learnings** about Ember to those transitioning from other tech stacks.

-After developing apps using Ember with previous experience in React, she talks about learning resources that are useful for those starting out and what makes the transition worthwhile.
-Among benefits such as Convention over Configuration and integrated tooling, she also highlights how a supportive community makes learning Ember very straightforward.
+Lenora, who has prior experience in React, talks about useful learning resources for those starting out Ember and what makes the transition worthwhile.
+In addition to Convention over Configuration and integrated tooling, she highlights how a supportive community makes learning Ember very straightforward.

 Be sure to check out [the full video](https://www.instagram.com/tv/B2CCM60AOZG/?igshid=12ivaiobj1y8h) and share with your JavaScript friends!